Jeffrey Frederick: Later years

 On New Year's Eve, 1983, Frederick married Kathryn Noel Bennett and informally adopted her children.
 Shortly after, Frederick and Kathryn acquired the infamous Dayton, Nevada saloon, The End Of The Trail.
 Owning the bar allowed Frederick to perform regularly while maintaining a stable family life.
 The Fredericks eventually wearied of running a bar, and Frederick returned to playing gigs, shuttling between Nevada and Portland.
 He was recording a new album with his Nevada band when he received a nearly fatal head injury in 1986.
 After a prolonged recuperation, he returned to writing and playing music as well as working a variety of jobs to help support his new family.

 In 1996, the Fredericks moved back to Portland, Oregon.
-Frederick reformed the Clams and began working with old colleagues and new musicians such as Turtle Vandemarr (Freak Mountain Ramblers, Christmas Jug Band, Anita Margarita and the Rattlesnakes, previously with Dan Hicks), Kevin "Bingo" Richey (Bingo Dream Band, Mojave Lords), and Jim Boyer (Freak Mountain Ramblers).
+Frederick reformed the Clams and began working with old colleagues and new musicians such as Turtle Vandemarr (Christmas Jug Band, Anita Margarita and the Rattlesnakes, previously with Dan Hicks), Kevin "Bingo" Richey (Bingo Dream Band, Mojave Lords), and Jim Boyer (Freak Mountain Ramblers).
 Highly charismatic and an inveterate prankster, Frederick once again achieved near-legendary status both within and without the musical community.
-When he succumbed to liver failure (related to treatment for his head injury) in March 1997, Frederick's memorial service was attended by hundreds of mourners, including Portland's mayor, and the local PBS television station, KOPB, played videotapes of his performances continuously all day.
+When he succumbed to liver failure (related to treatment for his head injury) in March 1997, Frederick's memorial service was attended by hundreds of mourners, including Portland's mayor.
+The local PBS television station, KOPB, played videotapes of his performances continuously all day.
 He was survived by his wife, Kathryn, her children Robyn and Paul Bennett, his son, Jake Ray, his sister, Eileen Gilander, and his parents.
-Frederick's surviving band members, protégés and admirers are currently recording a series of tribute albums highlighting his songwriting, the first of which was released by Frederick Productions in Fall, 2008.
+Videos of many of Jeff's performances are available on YouTube along with covers by the Freak Mountain Ramblers and an eclectic range of others.

 "To Jeffrey it wasn't a successful show unless he 'made 'em dance' and he always had us dancing."
 Kathryn Frederick.